sarahmbrown-org/teach-ds-ethics/index.md

 I want you to leave with:

-* something small enough that you can do it this semester
+* something you plan to do this semester

-* something you can implement next semester
+* ideas to implement in your next offerings

-* ideas so that you can develop your own interventions over time
+* strategies so that you can more deeply embed ethics over time

 ```